emirot/calico-playground/README.md

 ### Playground

-3 apps:
+#### 3 apps:

+- nginx1
+- nginx2
-nginx1, nginx2, busybox
+- busybox

 #### No Rule applied

-- No rule applied, everything can talk to each other
+- No rule applied, everything can talk to each other.

 #### Only nginx rule applied